BlackPhlox/bevy-website/README.md

 3. Start the Zola server with `zola serve`.

 A local server should start and you should be able to access a local version of the website from there.

+### Assets generation

+Assets are generated using data from /generate/assets and crates.io using their dump trough [populate-crate-metadata](https://github.com/alyti/populate-crate-metadata).
+Please notice when unpacked, the crates.io dump fills about 500 mb.